Difference between F5 and Shift F5 (Ctrl F5)

-This is generally slower than a simple refresh (F5), as the data is not directly retrieved from the cache.
+This is generally slower than a simple refresh (F5 or CTRL + F5), as the data is not directly retrieved from the cache.

 If you are in the situation where an element of the page has not loaded, an image for example, the simplest way is to do the combination Shift + F5.

 Other shortcuts: Ctrl + Shift + r or Ctrl + F5.

 On Mac and Apple: Apple + R or Command + R

 This operation is the same on most modern browsers (Chrome, Firefox, Safari, Opera, Brave, Edge, …).

 Ctrl f5 vs Shift F5 ?

 There is no difference between the use of these two shortcuts.